Immune System Support with Chiropractic Care in Snellville GA

 Our body’s natural defense system is made up of many different organs, tissues, and cells, all working together to form what is called the immune system.
 There are two parts to our immune system: the one we are born with is called the innate immune system, and the one that we develop as we are exposed to different invaders is called the acquired immune system.
 These work together to protect us from all sorts of foreign invaders, such as viruses, parasites, fungi, and bacteria.
 This complex system helps prevent infection, illness, and disease.
 When our immune system is strong, we have a greater ability to fight off sickness and stay healthy.
 During the usual cold and flu season and with COVID-19 being so prevalent, our immune system needs to be stronger than ever!

-Our goal here at Hand and Heart Chiropractic is to assist you in achieving your goal of improving your immune system health.
+Our goal here at Hand and Heart Chiropractic is to assist you in achieving your goal of improving your immune system health in Snellville GA.
 We want it functioning at the highest level possible so you stay healthy and well all year round!

 Our brain and spinal cord work together to form the central nervous system, which is responsible for every function and system in the body.
 When our central nervous system is working properly, our immune system is stronger and more able to fight off viruses, such as the flu, the common cold, COVID-19, and other potentially serious illnesses.